rbnacharya/goinsights/Readme.md

 #### Request Constraints:

 - All fields are required.
 - `customerID` should already exist in the database.
-(By default, 1L is available.
-Check src/main/resources/data.sql to prepopulate data.)
 - `timestamp` should not be after the current time and should be within 1 year from the current time.
 - If `remoteIP` or `userAgent` is blacklisted, the request will be marked as invalid.